saivamsi5/Image-Caption-Generator/README.md

 To build the model, you need to further download the GloVe word embeddings via [link](https://nlp.stanford.edu/projects/glove/).
 Please refer to glove.6B --> 100D.

-## Methodology
-For the architecture of the image-captioning model, I stick with the merge model implementation proposed by Tanti, et al. (2017).
-Please refer to [this paper](https://arxiv.org/abs/1703.09137) for more details.

-## Some Possible Extensions
-1. Use an image-captioning dataset with a larger size.

-2. Not only use the pre-trained CNN model as feature extractor, but also fine-tune it during training.

-3. Consider using other pre-trained CNN model.